 For example, if WTDC decides to set up a completely new study group, discussions will have to be held at WTDC and appointments made.

-3 These procedures should be applied for appointments made by TDAG under delegated authority (see Resolution 24 (Rev. Hyderabad, 2010) of this conference).
+3 These procedures should be applied for appointments made by TDAG under delegated authority (see Resolution 24 (Rev. Sharm el Sheikh, 2014) of this conference).

 4 Vacant positions of chairmen and vice-chairmen that occur in mid-term between WTDCs are filled in accordance with No. 244 of the Convention.

-ANNEX 2 TO RESOLUTION 61 (Hyderabad, 2010)
+ANNEX 2 TO RESOLUTION 61 (Sharm El Sheikh, 2014)

 Qualifications of chairmen and vice-chairmen